ryanseddon/bunyip/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [grunt](https://github.com/cowboy/grunt).

 ## Release History
+* 20/08/2012 - v0.2.0 - Added a `local` command to run your test suite in locally installed browsers.
 * 15/07/2012 - v0.1.3 - Added ability to generate config file and to specify location of config file to use.

 ## License